isomerpages/ogp/_about-us/eng/jiachin.md

   * Provided teammates with technical feedback and suggested frontend best practices to deliver the Identity epic

   * Set up VAPT infrastructure for testing and led bug-fixes and discussions with external parties, resulting in a successful VAPT retest and the major feature (Identity) being able to launch to the public.
-quote: Families are like fudge – mostly sweet with a few nuts.
+quote: Other things may change us, but we start and end with the family.
 linkedinId: ""

 ---